jimmajure/DataAnalystP6/README.md

 over a line in the graph view also highlights the buoy the line represents in the map view.

-In the map view highlighted elements are encoded size and color: the size of the shape is increased and the color of the shape is set to red.
+In the map view highlighted elements are encoded using size and color: the size of the shape is increased and the color of the shape is set to red.

-In the graph view highlighted elements are encoded size and color: the thickness of the line is increased and the color of the line is set to red.
+In the graph view highlighted elements are encoded using size and color: the thickness of the line is increased and the color of the line is set to red.

 ### Month Selection